rosanof/guidance-rtb/README.md

 You will see nodepools `system` and `generic-workloads`.
 The latter is a pool based on Graviton instances to run load testing.

-12. Onboard the private subnets of the created VPC as part of your publisher application in N‌etworkBr‌idge.
+12. Onboard the private subnets of the created VPC as part of your publisher application in Heimdall.

 ```
 aws eks describe-cluster --name publisher-eks --query "cluster.resourcesVpcConfig.subnetIds" --output text